Saturday, November 13, 2010

 I woke this morning (Nov 10th) to a brilliant sunrise, 15 hours into my train ride to Tibet.
 For the first time since my arrival, the sky was a crisp blue color and the sun rays had the power to prevent me from staring too long at its golden radiance.
 Even in Guilin and Yangshou there was a perpetual haze that clouded the horizon.
 In the cities the sun, if you could see it, rose as an angry red orb.
 You could stare at it without risk as the thick clouds of pollution smoke obstructed both its rays and the visibility around you.
 At times, the pollution was so bad that visibility was limited to a few meters.
 On my last train ride, I went through an industrial center and the window was a grim, gray cloud.
 It was really sad to see such a display of environmental rampage but it is just as much our fault, the people that buy the shit that fuel these factories, as it is the Chinese.
 I consider myself very privileged to live in such a clean country.

 It is now 6 PM and I sit in the meal car, looking out on the endless plateau.
 In the distance I see snow capped peaks that are mere foothills of the Himalayas.
 I still have hours to travel before I will arrive in Lhasa.
 In true underestimation of train duration style, I have found out that this train is 45 hours in length.
 I have only covered 20 of these hours.
-I have walked the entirety of the train and have found only a handful of English foreigners on board but already Tibetan dress and language is quite visible.
-I sit, recharging my laptop in a meal car filled with smoke, Chinese police and civilians.
-I am eating gampow chicken… what ever that is, with fan (rice) and yi pi tsingtao pi jiu (a bottle of Chinese beer).
+I have walked the entirety of the train and have found only a handful of English foreigners on board but already Tibetan dress and language is quite visible. .

 Outside the window, light flees the barren plateau and unforgiving winds rip the tattered prayer flags and frozen land while I sit in the comfort of the train.
 I’ve finished reading The Climb, Anatoli’s take on the 1996 Everest disaster.
 Hearing names of the places I will soon visit, I feel steeped in the lore of the Himalayas.
 Also the magnitude of the Plateau which I have barely scratched the surface of, has a humbling way of making one feel insignificant in the most sublime of ways.
 25 hours till Lhasa.